Fetasalyt/TCAMpy/README.md

 # TCAMpy
-A python code/package for a cellular automaton modeling tumor growth.
+A single python module for a cellular automaton modeling tumor growth.
 The user can set the parameters, create unique initial states, view and save statistics, save data and also use a streamlit dashboard as a graphical interface.
 Growth plots, histograms and animation is available for visualization in an easy to use way.

 The theoretical background for this model is based on the work of Carlos A Valentim, José A Rabi and Sergio A David.